About the U.S. Election Project

 About

-We're doing it again!
-Together with our local partners, the U.S. Embassy, LIFE e.V. and Leuphana University Lüneburg will conduct another school election project in the election year 2024.
-The format will be similar to the previous project cycles, adding cutting-edge pedagogical approaches and educational technologies.
-Our Facebook site and Instagram account will accompany the Moodle course environment.
-Based on results from project evaluation surveys and classroom research during the previous cycles, the team at Leuphana University is developing new course materials for all 50 states, update and improve tasks and project activities, and carry out teacher trainings.
+Together with our local partners, the U.S. Embassy, LIFE e.V. and Leuphana University Lüneburg conducted another school election project in the election year 2024.
+The format was similar to the previous project cycles, adding cutting-edge pedagogical approaches and educational technologies.
+Based on results from project evaluation surveys and classroom research during the previous cycles, the team at Leuphana University developed new course materials for all 50 states, updated and improved tasks and project activities, and carried out teacher trainings.

 Mission Statement